 be fit for the intended purposes.

-This warranty will commence upon Delivery and will expire four (4) years after Delivery.
+This warranty will commence upon Delivery to Boeing and will expire four (4) years after Delivery.
 This warranty, together with Seller’s service warranties and guarantees, if any, will survive inspection, test, acceptance, and payment for the Products.

 If a Product does not meet this warranty, Boeing may, at its option and at Seller’s expense (i) return the Product for credit or refund; (ii) require Seller to promptly correct or replace the Product; (iii) correct the Product; or (iv) obtain replacement Products from another source.
+It should be noted that in case a product is found non-conforming to the specifications, Boeing shall inform A&D of such nonconformance within ten (10) M days.

 Even if the Parties fail to agree on whether a breach of this warranty occurred, Seller will promptly comply with Boeing’s direction issued pursuant to Section 9.